 The new year brings about fresh starts and new goals.
-2019 is done and dusted and we can all look forward to a new chapter.
+2020 is finally over and we can all look forward to a new chapter.
 Debt repayment may be on the top of your resolutions list.
-Unfortunately for most South Africans, 2019 was a tough one.
 Government instability, rising unemployment, increasing living costs and economic slowdown were a few of the issues thrown our way, never mind the Covid-19 pandemic!

 Look at your personal budget early